-(c) 2013 Sudarshan S. Chawathe
+© 2021 Sudarshan S. Chawathe

-- 1. List the members of your group below.
-Underline your name. - 2.
+- 1. Write your name below. - 2.
 Consider a database with relations Students(id, name, year), Courses(id, title, credits), and Enrolls(student, course).
 A tuple $(i, n, y) \in$ Students denotes a student with student-identifier i, name n, and year y.
 A tuple $(i, t, c) \in$ Courses denotes a course with course-identifier i, title t, and c credits.
 A tuple $(s, c) \in$ Enrolls denotes the enrollment of the student with identifier s in the class with identifier c.
-Write a SQL query for a list, sorted by student IDs, of the total number of credits for which each student is enrolled, along with the student's name and ID.

-3. For the database of Question 2, write two different SQL query that return the student IDs that are in Courses but not in Students.
+Write two different SQL query that return the student IDs that are in Courses but not in Students.
 (Make the queries as different as possible.)

-4. Write a SQL query that generates a list of course IDs, course names, and the enrollment in each course with fewer than 10 students enrolled.
-The desired output is a list of tuples of the form (i, t, n) where i is a course identifier, t is that course's title, and n is the number of students enrolled in that course.
-If there is an enrollment record for a course with no known title then t should be null for that tuple.
+3. Write a SQL query that generates a list of course IDs, course names, and the enrollment in each course with fewer than 10 students enrolled.
+The desired output is a list of tuples of the form $(i, t, n)$ where i is a course identifier, t is that course's title, and n is the number of students enrolled in that course.
+If there is an enrollment record for a course with no known title then $t$ should be null for that tuple.